HuttunenBe/hrApp/README.md

 I learned so much through this project.
 I got to experience what it’s like to work with the React framework and manage multiple files.
 It really makes things easier especially when it comes to keeping the code clean.
 I spent a lot of time on CSS and I’m pretty happy how it turned out.

-* UseState : Managing form input
+* UseState : Adding state to components
-* UseEffect:  Loading data when page loads
+* UseEffect: Running side effects like fetching employee data when the app loads
 * UseNavigate:  Navigating after adding an employee
 * Routes, BrowserRouter: Switching between pages
 * Conditional rendering: Show or hide components like mobile menu